-The targets of EV uptake by 2030 are also shown in Fig. 5.2.
+The targets of EV uptake by 2030 are also shown in Fig. 4.2.
 Basically, these are in line with the targets in “Vanuatu’s First Nationally Determined Contribution (NDC) (Updated Submission 2020)”, 10% of government fleet and total public buses.
 As for commercial fleet and private fleet, same rate of 10% is applied, therefore, 10% of all the motor vehicles.

-Number of in-used motor vehicles by types in 2030 are estimated as well as number of EV under 10% penetration ratio (Table 19), based on the data “the projected number of land vehicles in use” and “ratio of each type of motor vehicle” in “The Republic of Vanuatu Third National Communication to the UNFCCC”.
+Number of in-used motor vehicles by types in 2030 are estimated as well as number of EV under 10% penetration ratio (Fig. 4.2), based on the data “the projected number of land vehicles in use” and “ratio of each type of motor vehicle” in “The Republic of Vanuatu Third National Communication to the UNFCCC”.

 In addition, it is also recommended to set targets and promote various measures in the fields of electricity supply and road development which are closely related with EV uptake.